cheind/gae-progress/clients/cpp-qt5/ReadMe.md

  - When asked point `PROGRESS_QT_INSTALL_PATH` to the install directory of Qt5.
  - Click generate.

-Open the resulting solution in your C++ IDE and update `apikey` field to match your API key.
-Verify that the URL is pointing to the correct server address.
-Build the solution.
+Open the resulting solution in your C++ IDE and build the solution.
 This should build an application named `progress`.
 To query your progresses you simply run

 ```
 > progress list --key YOUR-API-KEY